top of page

 It doesn’t feel that way all the time.
 But being apart from Him, when I let myself remember the feeling He evoked when I thought He was mine and here to stay, that’s how it feels.
 That’s when I drift into space.
 When the water rains down.
 When I'm back in the boat.
 And when the darkness sets in.

 That story I'd loved as a child.
 The story of the secret twin, the twin who lived in a golden palace, hidden from the world.
 That story held something sacred.
-That book conjured something in me I couldn’t name.
+That book conjured something in me.
 It lit up a longing I've held since then.
 I had longed to be her, wanted nothing more than for someone who called me their very own.
 Someone I could call my very own.

 “She calls me ‘my very own sister.’
 Lalla-Lee loves me very much.
 My father loves Mummy best, and Mummy loves my baby brother who was born last spring best.
 But Lalla-Lee only loves me.”